 Earth Retaining Walls and Reinforced Slopes

-With the need to maximise the area of development combined with difficult and varied terrain, engineers can choose from a wide range of traditional options – reinforced concrete, gabions, crib walls, sheet piling and structural brickwork, to name but a few.
-Increasingly, though, many are turning to Tensar technology for a tailored solution that can meet aesthetic, budget and environmental needs
+Engineers who need to maximise the area of development but are faced with difficult and varied terrain can choose from a wide range of earth retaining options – reinforced concrete, gabions, crib walls, sheet piling and structural brickwork, and more.
+Increasingly, though, many are turning to Tensar technology for a tailored solution which can meet aesthetic, budget and environmental needs.

 How your project can benefit

-A simple, modular systems using carefully integrated components, Tensar reinforced soil structures offer various advantages over traditional reinforced concrete:
+As a simple, modular system using carefully integrated components, Tensar reinforced soil structures offer a number of advantages over traditional reinforced concrete:

 - Up to 75% cost savings